saket/InboxRecyclerView/README.md

 implementation 'me.saket:inboxrecyclerview:1.0.0-beta2'
 ```

-FYI, `InboxRecyclerView` has a dependency on `androidx` for using `RecyclerView`.
+FYI, `InboxRecyclerView` has a dependency on `androidx`.
 If you haven't [migrated](https://android-developers.googleblog.com/2018/05/hello-world-androidx.html) from the support library already, this would be a good opportunity.

 ### Usage